Cecilia Vega

-Cecilia Marcellina Vega (born January 7, 1977) is an American journalist and news correspondent.
-Vega worked at the local news affiliate KGO-TV in San Francisco, where she was awarded an Emmy in 2010.
-The next year, she joined ABC News, first working as a Los Angeles-based correspondent.
-In 2015, she became the Saturday news anchor for ABC World News Tonight.
-Vega vacated the position to become the network's senior White House Correspondent, and also hosted Good Morning America.
+Cecilia Marcellina Vega (born January 7, 1977) is an American journalist and correspondent for 60 Minutes.
+She previously worked at ABC News, serving as the network's Chief White House Correspondent and co-anchoring Good Morning America.

-Early life
+Early life and education

-Vega graduated in 1995 at Salesian High School in Richmond, California.
-She graduated from the American University School of Communication in 1999.
-After graduating, Vega reported for the San Francisco Chronicle, covering then-Mayor Gavin Newsom's administration.
+Vega is the daughter of Janis and Raul Vega.
+She along with her brother were raised in the East Bay area.
+Her mother worked for the University of California.
+In 1995, Vega graduated from Salesian High School in Richmond, California.
+In 1999, she graduated from the American University School of Communication in Washington, D.C.
+She is of Mexican and Italian descent.

+Career

+1999–2010: Local news

+In 1999, Vega started out as a newspaper journalist for the San Bernardino Sun, the Santa Rosa Press Democrat and then the San Francisco Chronicle where she covered the then-Mayor Gavin Newsom's administration.
 Her reporting received accolades from the California Newspaper Publishers Association, the East Bay Press Club, and the Hearst Corporation.

-Career

-KGO-TV

-For three years, Vega reported for the ABC network affiliate station KGO-TV in San Francisco, covering numerous stories.
+In 2007, she switched to broadcast media as a reporter for the local ABC television station KGO-TV in San Francisco.
 In 2010, Vega won a Northern California Emmy Award for the Best Daytime Newscast in a Large Market.

-ABC News
+2011–2022: ABC News

-Vega joined ABC News in 2011 as a Los Angeles-based correspondent.
+Vega joined the national ABC News in 2011 as a Los Angeles-based correspondent.
 In 2012, Vega covered the elections and second inauguration of President Barack Obama.
-During her time as a correspondent, Vega covered numerous assignments, including the Fukushima power plant disaster, the appointment of Pope Francis, the 2014 Ebola epidemic in the United States, the Sony computer hacking, the sexual assault allegations against Bill Cosby, and the 2016 Summer Olympics.
+She also covered the 2016 presidential election and the candidacy of Hillary Clinton.
+During her time as a national correspondent, Vega covered numerous stories, including the Fukushima power plant disaster, the appointment of Pope Francis, the 2014 Ebola epidemic in the United States, the Sony computer hacking, and the 2016 Summer Olympics.

 On March 2, 2015, she became the anchor for the Saturday edition of World News Tonight, with Tom Llamas anchoring the Sunday edition.
 In January 2017, Llamas was named the full-time weekend anchor of World News Tonight, while Vega was moved to become the senior White House Correspondent.

-On October 1, 2018, during a press conference about the United States–Mexico–Canada Agreement, U.S. President Donald Trump called on her to ask him questions.
+On October 1, 2018, during a press conference about the United States–Mexico–Canada Agreement (USMCA), U.S. President Donald Trump called on her to ask him questions.
 He then joked at Vega's surprised reaction, stating: "I know you're not thinking.
 You never do."
 Vega brushed aside the remark, and asked Trump about the FBI investigation into then-Supreme Court nominee Brett Kavanaugh.
 Trump declined to answer, stating the question was unrelated to the trade deal.
 Vega later tweeted: "A news conference means you get to ask whatever question you want to ask. #FirstAmendment."

-In January 2021, Vega was named the chief White House Correspondent for ABC News, succeeding Jonathan Karl.
+In January 2021, Vega was named as the Chief White House Correspondent for ABC News, succeeding Jonathan Karl.